vargo-james/make-anything/README.md

 like to know the details of how the makefile works, then please read the GNU make manual.
 It's all in there.

-For this guide, we define 'project directory' to refer to the directory in which the Makefile resides.
+For this guide, we define *project directory* to refer to the directory in which the Makefile resides.

 #### Scripts